beyondstorage/specs/rfcs/38-service-pair-naming-style.md

 There are 10 services have been implemented and more services are on the way, and every service may have their only pairs.
 We need to design a naming style that meets following needs:

-- No ambiguity: the pair should be confused with other pairs.
+- No ambiguity: the pair should not be confused with other pairs.
 - Cross Language: the pair's name should not contain the language related details.
 - Easy to follow and learn: the pair's naming style should be easy to follow.